27 Dark Academia Outfit Ideas That Look Smart and Wearable

 Dark green suit, cream turtleneck, black loafers, grand reading room with green lamps (option 2)

-A dark green suit is rich without being flashy, and the cream turtleneck keeps it softer than a traditional shirt.
-Wear it for work, presentations, dinners, or any day when you need your outfit to carry some authority for you.
-It solves the problem of black suits feeling too severe and navy feeling too expected.
-Pair it with black loafers, gold studs, and a structured tote in black or brown.
+You can wear it for work, presentations, dinners, or any day you want your outfit to have some power.
+It’s great for solving the issue of black suits being a bit too harsh, and navy suits being a bit too predictable.
+Finish off the look with black loafers, gold stud earrings, and a structured tote in black or brown.

 22. Burgundy Sweater With Charcoal Trousers